Funding Opportunities (IIJA & IRA)

 Purpose To develop a high-efficiency electric home rebate program for heat pumps, water heaters, panel/service upgrades, electric stoves, clothes dryers, and insulation/air sealing measures

-Status GOE applied for partial early administrative funds; IFC approved partial early administrative funds; guidance and programmatic application have been released by DOE and GOE intends to apply
+Status GOE applied for partial early administrative funds; IFC approved partial early administrative funds; guidance and programmatic application have been released by DOE and GOE intends to apply; GOE is working with a vendor to assess program requirements and develop a Request for Proposal from third party administrators.

 Learn more Home Energy Rebates (IRA) page